crazyyy/wp-framework/wordpress/wp-content/plugins/ewww-image-optimizer/readme.txt

 = Image Store =

 Uploads are automatically optimized.
 Look for Optimize under the Image Store (Galleries) menu to see status of optimization and for re-optimization and bulk-optimization options.
 Using the Bulk Optimization tool under Media Library automatically includes all Image Store uploads.

+= CDN Support =

+Uploads to Amazon S3, Azure Storage, Cloudinary, and DreamSpeed CDN are optimized.
+All pull mode CDNs like Cloudflare, MaxCDN, and Sucuri CloudProxy are also supported.

 = Translations =